ruby-on-wheels/ruby-on-wheels.github.io/_posts/2019-04-16-building-the-kitchen.md

 ![Countertop with the cutout for the sink](/assets/images/IMG_4432.jpg)

 Instead of simply covering the frame of the shower cabin with plywood, I built a shelf integrated into the wall.
-No wast of space in my little van! :wink:
+No waste of space in my little van! :wink:

 ![Shelf integrated into the wall of the shower cabin](/assets/images/IMG_4455.jpg)